-- OxidizedFinder is now able to load Python modules when only source code is provided.
+- The types returned by OxidizedFinder.find\distributions() now implement entry\points, allowing entry points to be discovered. - The types returned by OxidizedFinder.find\distributions() now implement requires, allowing package requirements to be discovered. - OxidizedFinder is now able to load Python modules when only source code is provided.
 Previously, it required that bytecode be available. - OxidizedFinder now implements iter\modules().
-This enables pkgutil.iter\modules() to return modules serviced by OxidizedFinder. - The PythonModuleSource Starlark type now exposes module source code via the source attribute. - The PythonExecutable Starlark type now has a make\python\module\source() method to allow construction of PythonModuleSource instances. - The PythonModuleSource Starlark type now has attributes add\include, add\location, add\location\fallback, add\source, add\bytecode\optimization\level\zero, add\bytecode\optimization\level\two to influence what happens when instances are added to to binaries. - The Starlark methods for adding Python resources now accept an optional location argument for controlling the load location of the resource.
+This enables pkgutil.iter\modules() to return modules serviced by OxidizedFinder. - The PythonModuleSource Starlark type now exposes module source code via the source attribute. - The PythonExecutable Starlark type now has a make\python\module\source() method to allow construction of PythonModuleSource instances. - The PythonModuleSource Starlark type now has attributes add\include, add\location, add\location\fallback, add\source, add\bytecode\optimization\level\zero, add\bytecode\optimization\level\one, and add\bytecode\optimization\level\two to influence what happens when instances are added to to binaries. - The Starlark methods for adding Python resources now accept an optional location argument for controlling the load location of the resource.
 This functionality replaces the prior functionality provided by location-specific APIs such as PythonExecutable.add\in\memory\python\resource().
-The following methods gained this argument: PythonExecutable. add\python\module\source(); PythonExecutable.add\python\module\bytecode(); PythonExecutable.add\python\package\resource(); PythonExecutable. add\python\package\distribution\resource(); PythonExecutable. add\python\extension\module(); PythonExecutable.add\python\resource(); PythonExecutable.add\python\resources(). - Starlark now has a PythonPackagingPolicy type to represent the collection of settings influencing how Python resources are packaged into binaries. - The PythonDistribution Starlark type has gained a make\packaging\policy() method for obtaining the default PythonPackagingPolicy for that distribution. - The PythonPackagingPolicy.register\resource\callback() method can be used to register a Starlark function that will be called whenever resources are created.
+The following methods gained this argument: PythonExecutable. add python module source(); PythonExecutable.add python module bytecode(); PythonExecutable.add\python\package\resource(); PythonExecutable. add python package distribution resource(); PythonExecutable. add\python\extension\module(); PythonExecutable.add\python\resource(); PythonExecutable.add\python\resources(). - Starlark now has a PythonPackagingPolicy type to represent the collection of settings influencing how Python resources are packaged into binaries. - The PythonDistribution Starlark type has gained a make\packaging\policy() method for obtaining the default PythonPackagingPolicy for that distribution. - The PythonPackagingPolicy.register\resource\callback() method can be used to register a Starlark function that will be called whenever resources are created.
 The callback allows a single function to inspect and manipulate resources as they are created. - Starlark types representing Python resources now expose an is\stdlib attribute denoting whether they came from the Python distribution. - The new PythonExecutable.pip\download() method will run pip download to obtain Python wheels for the requested package(s).
 Those wheels will then be parsed for Python resources, which can be added to the executable. - The Starlark function default\python\distribution() now accepts a python\version argument to control the X.Y version of Python to use. - The PythonPackagingPolicy Starlark type now exposes a flag to control whether shared libraries can be loaded from memory. - The PythonDistribution Starlark type now has a make\python\interpreter\config() method to obtain instances of PythonInterpreterConfig that are appropriate for that distribution. - PythonInterpreterConfig Starlark types now expose attributes to query and mutate state.
 Nearly every setting exposed by Python's initialization API can be set.